 Lots of people can keep driving as they get older, but it's important to keep tabs on your loved one's skills to make sure they stay safe.
 Keep in mind, there are lots of ways to get around that don't involve them getting behind the wheel.
 Here's what you can do to let them stay mobile without becoming a danger to themselves or others.

 Keep the car in good shape.
 You can head off problems by making sure the car is well-maintained.
 Get it serviced regularly and check the gas, oil, and tire pressure.

 Watch for signs of driving problems.
 Your loved one may be a perfectly safe driver right now.
 But their driving skills can get worse suddenly, so keep an eye on the situation.
 Watch for signs of trouble -- getting lost, driving too slowly or too quickly, getting anxious or frustrated, and having close calls or accidents.

 Get an independent evaluation.
 Contact a driver rehabilitation specialist (DRS) or call the department of motor vehicles to see if the state offers driving evaluations for elderly drivers.
 Some states require driver tests for people who get diagnosed with certain conditions, like dementia.
 If your loved one passes the test, they should probably take it again in 6 months.

 Set consistent limits on driving.
 For your loved one's safety, you may need to restrict when and where they can drive.
-For instance, you might ask them not drive after dark or in bad weather.
+For instance, you might ask them not to drive after dark or in bad weather.
 Or you might want them to drive only within town.

 Carpool.
 If you're giving a lot of lifts to your loved one, get in touch with other caregivers.
 You might find a way to share some of the driving.

 Look into free transportation.
 Hospitals, senior centers, and adult day cares often have services to take elderly people to doctors' appointments, shopping, and other errands.